 Aadhaar now must for new PF accounts

-Anyone entering the formal sector workforce from March will have to get a UID number before they can enroll with the Employees' Provident Fund.
+Anyone entering the formal sector workforce from March will have to get a Unique ID number before they can enroll with the Employees' Provident Fund.
 The EPFO will use Aadhaar to issue individual account numbers to its members, independent of employers.

 "Most of our work is focussed on tracking individual account members or transfer of accounts," said an official, adding that switching to Aadhaar would allow it to focus on other areas of service delivery.
 EPFO has directed its field offices to contact local UIDAI authorities to set up enrolment camps in industrial areas.
 Employers must collect Aadhaar details of new employees and send them to the EPFO.

-EPFO will link enrolment IDs of existing members to Aadhaar numbers, said the order signed by Central Provident Fund Commissioner Anil Swarup.
+EPFO will convert enrolment IDs of existing members into Aadhaar numbers, said the order signed by Central Provident Fund Commissioner Anil Swarup.